This Article Is About The Reasons For Home Loan Denial By Mortgage Underwriters

 - Just because borrowers got denied by one lender does not mean that they cannot qualify with other lenders

-- Over 75% of our borrowers are folks who either got denied by other lenders or were going through major stress during mortgage process
+- Over 75% of our borrowers are folks who either got denied by other lenders or were going through major stress during the mortgage process

-- As mentioned earlier, the main Reasons For Home Loan Denial is due to the loan officer not properly qualifying borrowers and not knowing mortgage guidelines and their lender overlays
+As mentioned earlier, the main Reasons For Home Loan Denial is due to the loan officer not properly qualifying borrowers and not knowing mortgage guidelines and their lender overlays.